 I-70, to the E Vail exit.
 Go W. For the Booth Creek area, go N at the towards Booth Creek.
 Park at the end of the road.
 Check the signs out before leaving your car.
 Hike, snowshoe, or ski in.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Vail Ice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Vail Ice:

 Featured Route For North Vail Ice

 Three Blind Mice aka Sabertooth

 : CO Ice & Mixed

 : ... : Vail, Booth Creek